topched/CMPUT410W14-Group-Project/README.md

 To hit the admin page: http://{ ngrok addy }/admin

-To hit the main page: http://{ ngrok addy}/mynode
+To hit the main page: http://{ ngrok addy }/mynode